numbas/editor-docs/source/question-parts.rst

     .. glossary::
         Answer pattern
             A `regular expression <https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Regular_Expressions>`_ defining the strings to be accepted as correct.
 If you just want to accept a single string, just writing it out here should work.
-IF there are several valid answers, separate them with a `|` character.
+If there are several valid answers, separate them with a `|` character.
+            You can substitute variables, the same as in content areas, by enclosing expressions in curly braces, e.g. ``{answervar}``.
+If you're using the full regular expression functionality, note that ``^`` and ``$`` are automatically added to the start and end of the answer pattern to ensure that the student's whole answer matches the pattern.

         Correct answer
             A representative correct answer string to display to the student, in case they press the :guilabel:`Reveal answers` button.
+You can substitute variables by enclosing expressions in curly braces, the same as in content areas.

 .. _multiple-choice: